intellifi-nl/push-doc/README.md

 Websockets
 ---------

-[Websockets](https://en.wikipedia.org/wiki/WebSocket) are mainly used to push events from the Brain direct to web applications.
-There are several libraries available that can be used to implement Websockets in web applications:
+[Websockets](https://en.wikipedia.org/wiki/WebSocket) are commonly used to communicate between web server and web applications.
+The Brain offers the possibility to push events directly to web applications.

+There are several libraries available that can be used to implement Websockets in your web application, a few examples are listed below:

 Javascript:
 - [socket.io](http://socket.io/)